mfclinton/rl-policy-improvement/source/readme.txt

 	- percent_increase : *see above*
 	- gamma : *see above*
 	- delta : *see above*
+	- seed : seed to use for the CMA-ES agent
+		- see seed note above in section 4 for seeds for CMA-ES and seeds for Numpy

 NOTE : Pretrained CMA-ES objects are available in /pickles/. but if you want to train your own follow the Generating CMA-ES Object guide.

-CMA-ES Objects Used : "pickles\van\saved-cma-van-is-80.pkl" for 50% of policies, "pickles\van\saved-cma-PDIS-20.pkl" for 50% of policies
+CMA-ES Objects Used in Synthesis notebook (located in pickles directory) : (is_1.pkl for 20%), (is_0.pkl for 20%), (pdis_1.pkl for 20%), (pdis_0.pkl for 20%), (pdis_2.pkl for 20%)
 Parameters Used For Policy Generation
-- for CMA-ES = "pickles\van\saved-cma-van-is-80.pkl" set USE_PDIS to FALSE
-= for CMA-ES = "pickles\van\saved-cma-PDIS-20.pkl" set USE_PDIS to TRUE
+- for CMA-ES = if "is" in the CMA-ES name set USE_PDIS to FALSE, else if "pdis" in CMA-ES name set USE_PDIS to TRUE
+- set USE_BOTH_PDIS True for all CMA-ES objects except pdis_0.pkl
 - percent_increase = 0.1
+- title offset = arbitrary, I used the order listed in the header of this section (is_1, is_0, pdis_1, ...)
-- num_policies = 50 for each CMA-ES object
+- num_policies = 20 for each CMA-ES object
 - es_path = path to respective CMA-ES object above
 - gamma = 0.95
 - delta = 0.01